As of 5/22/2020:

 Piscataway Park and the National Colonial Farm are open and operating as usual.
-The Visitor Center and Accokeek Foundation offices are closed, with non-essential staff teleworking as of 5 pm, Monday, 3/16/2020.
+The Accokeek Creek visitor access point is closed, but the boardwalk can still be accessed through the Accokeek Connector Trail.
+The Visitor Center and Accokeek Foundation offices are closed, with non-essential staff teleworking.
 We are following recommendations from Centers for Disease Control and Prevention, the World Health Organization, and our local government health agencies to ensure the well-being of visitors and staff.

 We are all in this together, and we each need to do what we can to prevent the spread of this virus.
 We ask that you please stay home if you are sick.
 If you visit, please practice responsible social distancing to protect yourself and others, and be aware that the park’s Visitor Center and restrooms are closed at this time.